SouthGreenPlatform/culebrONT/docs/source/WORKFLOWS.rst

 Feel free to activate only assembly, assembly+polishing or assembly+polishing+correction.

 .. note::
-    If you are working on prokaryote, is recommendated to activate CIRCULAR steps
+    If you expect your genome to include a circular replicon (e.g. with prokaryote), it is recommendated to activate CIRCULAR steps

 Example: